odoo/odoo/addons/crm/README.md

 Odoo CRM
 --------

-### Boost sales productivity, improve win rates, grow revenue

-Manage your sales funnel with the Odoo
+Boost sales productivity, improve win rates, grow revenue with the Odoo
 <a href="https://www.odoo.com/page/crm">Open Source CRM</a>.

-Attract leads,
-follow-up on phone calls and meetings.
+Manage your sales funnel with no effort.
+Attract leads, follow-up on phone calls and meetings.
 Analyse the quality of your leads to make informed decisions and save time by integrating emails directly into the application.

 Your Sales Funnel, The Way You Like It
 --------------------------------------